ARTICULATION OF SCHOOL INSTRUCTIONAL PHILOSOPHY

 NOTE: Priority #1 paves the way so you can integrate Priority #2 & Priority #3.

-Priority #2: Experiential Learning “Educare”—means to draw forth.
+Priority #2: Experiential learning as a component of Waldorf Education: “Educare”—means to draw forth.
 “Education is not to fill a bucket—It is to light a fire,” – it represents good teaching!

 Purpose: To lead children to take ownership of their learning.